-To measure the fair value at grant date, the SIEMENS GAMESA Group uses the Monte Carlo stochastic model in order to determine said fair value, considering the probability of achieving the relevant objectives for the awards that are subject to market conditions.
+To measure the fair value at grant date, SIEMENS GAMESA uses the Monte Carlo stochastic model in order to determine said fair value, considering the probability of achieving the relevant objectives for the awards that are subject to market conditions.
 To value awards that are subject to non-market conditions and that have a fixed term, the Group uses the Black Scholes valuation model.
 The main market parameters used in the measurement have been as follows: